The Geology Of Victoria Falls

 Without the protective cover of vegetation, soil erosion occurs more easily, especially during heavy rainfall events.
 The removal of trees and vegetation also disrupts the water cycle, reducing the overall ability of the landscape to absorb and retain water, further exacerbating the erosive processes.

-See also The Best Tours And Activities In Victoria Falls
+See also The Wildlife Of Victoria Falls

 Deforestation and Agriculture